How Long Does It Take To Become A Midwife?

 People who have a bachelor’s degree in nursing and a nursing license can then apply for an advanced practice registered nurse (APRN) program to start a midwifery speciality.

-READ ALSO: How Long Does It Take To Become A Real Estate Agent?
+READ ALSO: How Long Does It Take To Become a Navy Seal?

 Many APRN programs also seek candidates with strong scientific training and clinical experience.